kostyaVyrodov/education/tools/docker/docker-mastery-coruse/README.md

 `docker stack services <stack-name>` shows list of running replicas for specific stack

 `docker stack ps <stack-name>` shows list of running services on nodes for specific stack

+> Tip: Don't store secrets in files or in any other way allowing to reveal them